g-savitha/portfolio/content/posts/useful-git-commands.md

 ---

 <!--  Start Typing... -->

-There's no doubt In this article lets look at a few Git commands which every developer should be familiar with.
+In this article lets look at a few Git commands which every developer should be familiar with.

 ## What is Git?